 Data to account for environmental and socioeconomic assets: case study comparisons (NESP MaC 1.17)

-Decision makers seek to account for the socioeconomic values of environmental assets.
+Decision-makers seek to account for the socioeconomic values of environmental assets.
 However, understanding the available frameworks and data can be a barrier.
-We address this here by summarizing the data used across four case studies (3 geographic regions and 3 socio-economic value frameworks) to demonstrate what data are available and how they are applied to support decisions in varied contexts.
+We address this here by summarising the data used across four case studies (3 geographic regions and 3 socio-economic value frameworks) to demonstrate what data are available and how they are applied to support decisions in varied contexts.

 Simple